Bachelor of Arts in English

 of the program.

-Students in the five-year master’s degree program may elect to
+Students in the five-year master’s degree program may choose to

-credits of graduate education courses may be counted toward an
+education courses may be counted toward an individual bachelor’s

 Requirements for entrance and continuing enrollment in the